MSP-1014

 MSP-1014 is a serotonergic psychedelic which is under development for the treatment of major depressive disorder, other depressive disorders, and anxiety disorders.

 It is a prodrug of psilocin similarly to psilocybin, and hence acts as a non-selective serotonin receptor agonist, including of the serotonin 5-HT_{2A} receptor.
+The animal pharmacodynamics and pharmacokinetics of MSP-1014 have been studied, demonstrating a shorter plasma half-life compared to psilocybin.

 The drug is under development by Mindset Pharma and Otsuka America Pharmaceutical.
 As of January 2024, it is in phase 2 clinical trials for major depressive disorder and is in the preclinical stage of development for anxiety disorders and other depressive disorders.
 The chemical structure of MSP-1014 does not yet seem to have been disclosed.
 However, Mindset Pharma patented psilocin derivatives and prodrugs in 2022.